aj-vicens/contact_me/contact_me.md

 `412.997.8575`

-Keep in mind that your call to me will be recorded by your phone provider (and mine).
+Keep in mind that metadata associated with your call to me will be recorded by your phone provider (and mine).
 You can also send me SMS messages there but, again, the metadata associated with that SMS message will be plainly obvious.

 ### Signal